GMillerMc/smallTalk/README.md

 - Jest to test

 ## Process
+- Github projects used to list out targets and assign tasks
 - created the server.js file to initialise
 - added the routes in the app.js file
 - created constructors for the posts and giphy api